kubernetes/website/content/en/docs/concepts/storage/persistent-volumes.md

 Once a user has a claim and that claim is bound, the bound PV belongs to the user for as long as they need it.
 Users schedule Pods and access their claimed PVs by including a `persistentVolumeClaim` in their Pod's volumes block.
 [See below for syntax details](#claims-as-volumes).

 ### Storage Object in Use Protection
-The purpose of the Storage Object in Use Protection feature is to ensure that Persistent Volume Claims (PVCs) in active use by a pod and Persistent Volume (PVs) that are bound to PVCs are not removed from the system as this may result in data loss.
+*Storage Object in Use Protection* feature prevents removal of PVCs in active use by a pod and PVs that are bound to PVCs, as this may result in data loss.

 {{< note >}}
 PVC is in active use by a pod when a pod object exists that is using the PVC.